didiersmith/steve/chapters/sullivan.md

 One day, a photo popped up on his feed.
 A beautiful woman, a perfectly white beach, palm trees.
 "Looking for a change?" the caption asked.

-"Screw it," thought Sullivan, and clicked the link in her bio.
+For some reason, Sullivan stopped scrolling.

+"Click the link," said a voice in his head.

+Sullivan clicked the link.

 He raised his eyebrows.
 Interesting.
-She seemed to be some sort of cult leader.
+The woman seemed to be some sort of cult leader.

 She seemed to be taking applications to join her cult.
 He looked at the stack of final demands on his second-hand IKEA desk.
 "Screw it," he thought again, and called his sister.

 "You want me to help you with WHAT?" she asked.

-"Help me with this, or help scrape my brains off the shower curtain," he responded, matter-of-factly.
+"Help me with this, or help scrape my brains off the shower curtain," he responded.

 She helped him with the application.
 In the end, it looked as good as his Tinder profile - good enough to gain him coin-flip odds, provided the person on the other side knew nothing about him.